orchest/orchest/docs/source/fundamentals/jobs.md

 }
 ```

-Then inside the pipeline step you can access the parameters as follows:
+Then inside the Pipeline step you can access the parameters as follows:

 ```python
 import orchest